Bharath-sp/Probability-and-Statistics/README.md

 # Probability-and-Statistics
-A project where you can find (Math, code, visualization) for each concept in Probability & statistics.
+A repository where you can find (Math, code, visualization) for each concept in Probability & statistics.